vmware-archive/clarity/tools/visual-tester/README.md

 // Screenshot only a table with class 'userlist'
 ```

-If this is the first time making this screenshot it will be automaticaly set as base image - and used as reference in the next time.
+If this is the first time making this screenshot it will be automatically set as base image - and used as reference in the next time.

 To compare the images with previous version of this the `name` must match so it could be found based on the Visual Diff context.